Software Testing with Large Language Models: Survey, Landscape, and Vision: Paper Selection and Review Schema

+\textbf{Exclusion Criteria.} The following studies would be excluded during study selection: \begin{itemize} \item The paper does not involve software testing tasks, e.g., code comment generation. \item The paper does not utilize LLMs, e.g., using recurrent neural networks. \item The paper mentions LLMs only in future work or discussions rather than using LLMs in the approach. \item The paper utilizes language models with encoder-only architecture, e.g., BERT, which can not directly be utilized for generation tasks (as demonstrated in Section \ref{subsec_background_LLM}). \item The paper focuses on testing the performance of LLMs, such as fairness, stability, security, etc. \cite{modelTest1, modelTest2, modelTest3}. \item The paper focuses on evaluating the performance of LLM-enabled tools, e.g., evaluating the code quality of the code generation tool Copilot~\cite{toolTest1, toolTest2, toolTest3}. \end{itemize}

-To further determine which papers are relevant to this survey, we conduct a three-stage paper filtering.
-First, we automatically filter the papers whose abstract include words ``model''.
-Second, we automatically filter the paper whose content contains the name of the LLMs, using the LLMs in \cite{zhao2023asurveyofLLM,pan2023unifying} except those in our exclusion criteria.
-Third, we conduct manual inspection to check whether its satisfies our inclusion criteria.
-The first filtering stage is mainly to eliminate the papers which donot involve the neural models, and the second filtering stage is mainly to eliminate papers that leverage machine learning, deep learning, etc. In the final filtering stage, two authors read each paper to carefully determine whether it should be included based on the inclusion criteria and exclusion criteria, and any paper with different decision will be handed over to a third author to make the final decision.
+For the papers collected through automatic search and manual search, we conduct a manual inspection to check whether they satisfy our inclusion criteria and filter those following our exclusion criteria.
+Specifically, the first two authors read each paper to carefully determine whether it should be included based on the inclusion criteria and exclusion criteria, and any paper with different decisions will be handed over to the third author to make the final decision.